microsoft/sqlworkshops/k8stobdc/README.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"><b>     About this Workshop</b></h2>

-This content has moved to a new repository - <a href="https://github.com/microsoft/sqlworkshops-k8stobdc" target="_blank"><i> lease update your reference links to this location</i></a>
+This content has moved to a new repository - <a href="https://github.com/microsoft/sqlworkshops-k8stobdc" target="_blank"><i> please update your reference links to this location</i></a>

 **Workshop Authors and Contributors**